proto17/RealDigital_BooleanBoard/README.md

 - Servo (there are no Vivado blocks that support PWM)
 - Audio Out (there are no Vivado blocks that support PWM)
 - Potentiometer (haven't gotten around to it)

+Headers J1 and J2 contain the four PMOD ports, but also contain 12 GPIO pins (6 on each header).
+These pins fall between the PMOD ports.
+They have been numbered in the board files to match how the PMOD ports are numbered (circular numbering).

+There is no "reset" port on this board, so when creating block designs the user will need to specify a reset port by hand.
+If using one of the push buttons, be sure not to use the push button GPIO entry!